 One of the ways that they differ from traditional agents is by shunning the multiple listing service or MLS.
 In layman’s terms, MLS provides a kind of database of real estate offerings and a way for agents to lock in their commissions.
 Since REX doesn’t follow the standard commission fee structure, MLS provides limited value.

 The concern, of course, is that this will limit the number of potential buyers who will see the house.
 REX real estate exchange deals with this problem by getting the house up onto all of the major real estate websites.
 Let’s get real here for a second.
 The vast majority of people looking for houses go to those sites, find the houses they’re interested in, and then talk to an agent.
 These days, almost no one goes to an agent and says, “Find me a house.”

 Not getting listed in the MLS doesn’t cut potential buyers out of the process, it cuts agents out of the process.
-Which is really the whole point.
+Which is really the whole point with companies like Rex.

 What Does This All Mean?

 If you’re a buyer, you can also opt out of using an agent.
 This is a judgment call for buyers.
 If you don’t use a buyer’s agent, you avoid the commission fee entirely.
 That translates to substantial cost savings.
 The flip side is that you run the risk of overpaying for a property.
 If you use a buyer’s agent, though, you’re on the hook for having to pay for their entire commission.